Policies

 Reviewers should identify relevant published work that has not been cited by the authors.
 A reviewer should also alert the editor to any published or submitted content that is substantially similar to that under review.

 Reviewers should be aware of any potential conflicts of interest (financial, institutional, collaborative or other relationships between the reviewer and author) and alert the editor to these, if necessary withdrawing their services for that manuscript.
-This is recommended also in case the reviewer recognizes author’s identity in an anonymous essay from contextual element.
+This is also recommended in case the reviewer recognizes author’s identity in an anonymous essay from contextual elements.

 5.1 Authorship

-All signing authors of works published on Cinéma & Cie take responsibility for the conduct and validity of their research and for what is written in their contributions.
-Authors acknowledge that all contents are published under a Creative Commons Attribution 4.0 international – CC-BY).
+All signing authors of works published in Cinéma & Cie take responsibility for the conduct and validity of their research and for what is written in their submissions.
+Authors acknowledge that all contents are published under a Creative Commons Attribution 4.0 International (CC BY 4.0) License.

 Should any authorship dispute arise, it will be resolved at the appropriate institutional level or through other appropriate independent bodies.
 Cinéma & Cie editors will then act on the findings, for example by correcting authorship in published works.